Transcatheter mitral valve repair with the MitraClip device is used to treat severe, symptomatic mitral regurgitation.

 How Does the MitraClip Work?

 The standard treatment for severe mitral regurgitation is to repair or replace the mitral valve with open-heart surgery.
 Transcatheter mitral valve repair does not require opening up your chest.

 - The interventional cardiologist accesses the mitral valve by threading a thin catheter through a vein in your leg and up into your heart.

 - The MitraClip is delivered to the valve through the catheter.

 - The interventional cardiologist clips together a small area of the mitral valve.
 The valve then opens and closes on either side of the clip, allowing blood to flow through but reducing the flow of blood in the wrong direction.

 The average hospital stay for this procedure is just two to three days.
 Your symptoms should improve or go away shortly after the clip is in place.

-Am I a good candidate for MitraClip?
+Am I a Good Candidate for MitraClip?

-At the center, interventional cardiologists and cardiac surgeons pool their expertise to diagnose and treat mitral regurgitation.
+Our interventional cardiologists and cardiac surgeons pool their expertise to diagnose and treat mitral regurgitation.
 You will have any necessary diagnostic tests, meet with the team and receive a customized treatment plan — all during the same visit.

-- You are too sick or frail to undergo open heart surgery.
+- You are too sick or frail to undergo open-heart surgery.

 - You are experiencing significant symptoms.

-- You have other medical conditions that increase the risks associated with open heart surgery.
+- You have other medical conditions that increase the risks associated with open-heart surgery.

-- State-of-the-art facilities: Transcatheter mitral valve replacement and other procedures used to treat heart valve diseases are performed in Rush's interventional platform, a multi-use space where surgical and catheter-based procedures are centralized to allow specialists to collaborate more easily and ensure convenience for patients and families.
+- State-of-the-art facilities: Transcatheter mitral valve replacement and other procedures used to treat heart valve diseases are performed in RUSH's interventional platform, a multi-use space where surgical and catheter-based procedures are centralized to allow specialists to collaborate more easily and ensure convenience for patients and families.